Versal/versal-gadget-api/README.md

 - **versal-player-api.js:** Convenience library for talking to the Versal Player.
 It essentially wraps the [postMessage API](https://github.com/Versal/versal-gadget-launchers/tree/master/iframe-launcher).
 - **versal-gadget-theme.css:** Some (very) basic styles.
 We will expand on this the future, to provide a consistent look across gadgets.
-- **versal-challenges-api.js:** Very rudimentary scoring API.
-Use with caution.
-This will later include server-side scoring and tracking of scores.

 ## Usage